aws-samples/baseline-environment-on-aws/README.md

 > NOTE:
 > Here, we will introduce a standalone governance base and a serverless API application sample to a single account.
-> For instructions on deploying a multi-account version using ControlTower, see [Deploy to ControlTower environment](doc/DeployToControlTower.md).
+> For instructions on deploying a multi-account version using Control Tower, see [Deploy to Control Tower environment](doc/DeployToControl Tower.md).

 ## Implementation Procedure